codeborne/klite/server/README.md

 * Route handler's job is to parse the request, call a service method and transform/return the result.
 It should not implement business logic itself.
 * Prefer annotated route handlers for easier code separation and unit testing.
 * Do not catch common exceptions in your route handlers, but use `ErrorHandler.on` to add a global error handler instead based on Exception type, reducing code duplication.
+* Store only minimal state in a session, e.g. authenticated user id.
+Everything else should be part of the UI flow and support back/forward buttons.